Get Help Today(877) 648-4288

 Are You Showing Alcoholism Warning Signs?

-Alcoholism, not to be confused with alcohol abuse, is one of the most common addictions for Americans, leading to 88,000 alcohol-related deaths between 2006-2010.
+Alcoholism, or an Alcohol Use Disorder (AUD), is one of the most common addictions in the US.
+In 2019, nearly 15 million Americans struggled with an AUD.
+Among this group, there are an estimated 95,000 alcohol-related deaths per year.
 With a problem this big and this serious, it is important to know what alcoholism warning signs are.

-Common indicators of alcoholism include the frequency of drinks and the inability for someone to control their alcohol intake.
+Common indicators of alcoholism include the frequency of drinks and the lack of control over their alcohol intake.
 Many who drink to the point of intoxication are not alcoholics, although the symptoms of both can be similar.
 Because of this, it is often difficult for friends and family (and even alcoholics themselves) to determine if alcoholism is a genuine concern.

 Warning Signs Of Intoxication

-Although not everyone who becomes intoxicated becomes an alcoholic, it is the first step in the process.
-In this way, intoxication is itself an early warning sign of alcoholism.
+Although not everyone who becomes intoxicated is an alcoholic, it can be the first sign of unhealthy drinking habits.
 Some of the most common warning signs of intoxication include:

 - Emotional instability